Ahmet-Kaplan/angular-meteor-docs/client/content/tutorials/whatsapp/ionic/tutorials.whatsapp.ionic.step_05.md

 {{> DiffBox tutorialName="ionic-tutorial" step="5.4"}}

-Inorder to make the SMS verification work we will need to create a file locaed in `api/server/sms.js` with the following contents:
+Inorder to make the SMS verification work we will need to create a file located in `api/server/sms.js` with the following contents:

 {{> DiffBox tutorialName="ionic-tutorial" step="5.5"}}

-If you would like to test the verification with a real phone number, `accouts-phone` provides an easy access for [twilio's API](https://www.twilio.com/), for more information see [accounts-phone's repo](https://github.com/okland/accounts-phone).
+If you would like to test the verification with a real phone number, `accounts-phone` provides an easy access for [twilio's API](https://www.twilio.com/), for more information see [accounts-phone's repo](https://github.com/okland/accounts-phone).

-For debugging purposes if you'd like to add admin phone numbers and mater verification codes which will always pass the verification stage, you may add a `settings.json` file at the root folder with the following fields:
+For debugging purposes if you'd like to add admin phone numbers and master verification codes which will always pass the verification stage, you may add a `settings.json` file at the root folder with the following fields:

     {
       "ACCOUNTS_PHONE": {